babymu5k/random-miner-files/README.md

 # Duinocoin-miner-files
-The files for Duinocoin miner
+The files for stable  Duinocoin miner is is 1.00
-current release is 1.00
+1.5.0 is in BETA